hajeera-begum/Python_projects/README.md

 🐍 My Python Projects

-This repository contains my Python projects as I learn to code.
+This repository contains my Python projects.
 Each program is in a separate folder with its own README explaining the functionality.